 The Trust is run by the Members, who have overall control of the Trust and appoint Trustees.
 The Trust Board, amongst other things, is responsible for setting the strategic direction of the Trust, and thus the schools within the Trust.
 It holds the Chief Executive Officer and Chief Finance and Operations Officer to account, in addition to the Trust Directors, Executive Headteachers and Headteachers of the different.
 In this way, the Board ensure the highest educational standards, financial probity and the management of risk.

 Each school has its own Local Advisory Board (LAB) which is accountable to the Trust.
 Each LAB works closely with the Headteacher of their school to provide support and challenge in the context of the Trust’s strategic aims and values.
 In line with the Trust’s motto, the LAB has an important community facing role, ensuring that each school meets the needs the pupils and students in its care and contributes positively to the local community.
 It is the LAB that manages each school on behalf of the Trust.
 Their key responsibilities are to ensure the quality of educational standards and the safety of the pupils/students and staff.
-They monitor the performance of the academy, manage the academy trust’s finances and property, and ensure the school is appropriately staffed.
+They monitor the performance of the school, manage the its delegated finances and property, and ensure the school is appropriately staffed.
 In addition, the LAB works with the Headteacher to ensure the good reputation of the school and Trust is maintained within the community and beyond.

 The Trust reviews its governance arrangements annually and our updated governance document can be found below.